Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

         }
     ```

-<h2>Receive Named Entity Tokens and Tags</h2>
+<a name="nechunk"></a>
-## Receive Tokens and Tags - Named Entity
+## Receive Named Entity Tokens and Tags

-Receive the tokens and tags from sentence:
+To receive the tokens and tags info from sentence:

-1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app:
+1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app:

     ```
     protected override void OnCreate